Psychosis: Psychosis in adolescents

-Psychosis is rare in adolescents.
-Young people who have psychosis may have trouble connecting with the world around them and may experience hallucinations and/or delusions.
+Psychosis is relatively rare in adolescents but not uncommon.
+Young people who have psychosis may have trouble connecting with the world around them and may experience hallucinations or delusions.
 Adolescents with psychosis may also have cognitive deficits that may make it harder for the youth to socialize and work.
-Potential impairments include the speed of mental processing, ability to focus without getting distracted (limited attention span), and deficits in verbal memory.
-If an adolescent is experiencing psychosis, they most likely have comorbidity meaning they could have multiple mental illnesses.
-Because of this, it can be difficult to determine if it is psychosis or autism spectrum disorder, social or generalized anxiety disorder, or obsessive-compulsive disorder.
+Potential impairments include a reduced speed of mental processing, the lack of ability to focus without getting distracted (limited attention span), and deficits in verbal memory.
+If an adolescent is experiencing psychosis, they most likely have comorbidity, meaning that they could have multiple mental illnesses.
+Because of this, it may be difficult to determine whether it is psychosis or autism, social or generalized anxiety disorder, or obsessive-compulsive disorder.